Resonance Disorders

 Behavioral Speech Therapy

 Behavioral speech therapy cannot correct resonance disorders that are due to structural causes.
-Therapy is considered if it has been determined through an evaluation that the abnormal resonance and/or nasal emission is due to misarticulation rather than structural causes.
+Therapy is considered if it has been determined through an evaluation that the abnormal resonance is due to causes other than structural.

-Behavioral speech therapy is appropriate for the following:
+Behavioral speech therapy may be considered for the following:

-• Phoneme-specific nasal air emission (PSNE) or phoneme-specific hypernasality with normal VP function
+• Phoneme-specific nasal air emission or phoneme-specific hypernasality

 • Techniques and tools for targeting these errors include the following:

-• Auditory biofeedback provided by a stethoscope (placed against side of nose)
+• auditory biofeedback provided by a stethoscope (placed against the side of the nose)

-• Plastic tubing or drinking straw for self-monitoring one's own productions (one end is placed at patient's/client's nostril entrance, and the other end is placed by the ear)
+• plastic tubing or a drinking straw for self-monitoring one’s own productions (one end is placed at the patient’s/client’s nostril entrance, and the other end is placed by the ear)

-• Nasometer to monitor oral versus nasal speech and provide real-time visual feedback in cases of phoneme-specific disorders (see the Treatment section of ASHA's Practice Portal page on Cleft Lip and Palate)
+• a nasometer to monitor oral versus nasal speech and provide real-time visual feedback in cases of phoneme-specific disorders (see the Treatment section of ASHA’s Practice Portal page on Cleft Lip and Palate)

-• Use of established/accurate phonemes to shape those affected by PSNE (e.g., using /t/ to shape /s/)
+• use of established/accurate phonemes to shape those affected by phoneme-specific nasal air emission (e.g., using /t/ to shape /s/)

-• Compensatory misarticulations that are still present after structure has been corrected (common in patients with a history of cleft palate)
+• Compensatory misarticulations that are present, regardless of the VP status (common in patients with a history of cleft palate)

 • Articulation errors secondary to apraxia of speech (work on planning/coordination of VP movement)

-Individuals who are deaf or hard of hearing often have difficulty monitoring VP function due to lack of, or decreased, auditory feedback.
-Hearing aids and cochlear implants serve to assist the individual's auditory feedback mechanisms, thereby improving self-monitoring skills.
+SLPs and audiologists provide therapy to support the language and manner that match individuals’ communication preferences (e.g., signed language vs. spoken language).
+Individuals who are deaf and hard of hearing often have difficulty monitoring VP function due to lack of, or decreased, auditory feedback.
+Hearing aids and cochlear implants serve to assist the individual’s auditory feedback mechanisms, thereby improving self-monitoring skills.

 Cochlear implants have been shown to increase understanding of speech and help improve the resonance of oral speakers (Sebastian et al., 2015).
-Improved nasalance scores following cochlear implantation demonstrate the role of auditory feedback in helping monitor velopharyngeal function (Hassan et al., 2012; Nguyen, Allegro, Low, Papsin, & Campisi, 2008).
+Improved nasalance scores following cochlear implantation demonstrate the role of auditory feedback in helping monitor VP function (Hassan et al., 2012; L. H. P. Nguyen et al., 2008).

 After obtaining hearing aids or receiving cochlear implantation, individuals often benefit from aural (re)habilitation to improve listening and communication skills.
 Additional goals may address speech (e.g., improving consonant production) and resonance, taking advantage of improved auditory feedback.
 For information on aural (re)habilitation in children with cochlear implants, see ASHA’s Practice Portal page on Cochlear Implants.

-Individuals who are profoundly deaf may benefit from visual and tactile feedback to normalize hypernasal speech (Nguyen et al., 2008).
+Individuals who are profoundly deaf may benefit from visual and tactile feedback to normalize hypernasal speech (L. H. P. Nguyen et al., 2008).

 These feedback techniques may include

-• visual monitoring of nasal airflow with a mirror, See-Scape™, or nasometer and
+• visual monitoring of nasal airflow with a mirror or nasometer and

 • tactile feedback during chewing exercises associated with vibratory sensations in the nasal and facial bones or during humming.